blahosyl/task-manager-frontend/README.md

 The assessment criteria for the MVP require at least TWO forms, with validation, that allow users to create and edit resources in the Back-End API".

 The present version of the app contains 3 such forms: Comment, Task and User.
 A profile instance is created automatically for each new user.

+The 5th model, Watcher, offers the same functionality not via a form, but by clicking the eye icon on a task.

+> [!NOTE]
+> Since a Watchers instance only contains to ForeignKey fields, editing and deletion are effectively the same, since changing either the watcher or the watched task will amount to a different Watchers instance

-2 of the API models have full CRUD in the UI: Comment & Task.
+3 of the API models have full CRUD in the UI: Comment, Task & Watchers.

 Deletion of Profile and User instances is possible in the API, but not in the front end.
 This has UX reasons, as explained in the section [UX improvements](#ux-improvements).

 Users can only access CRUD on their own resources, not on those of other users.